ravihara/udkit/README.md

 ## Things to note

 The `udkit` internally configures [direnv](https://direnv.net/) utility.
 Hence, you can make use of `.envrc` file to simplify your per-folder environment configuration.
 You can also have a default .envrc file in your _HOME_ folder with default environment (Ex., default version of _OpenJDK_, _Golang_, _Node.js_ and so on).
+The versions of SDKs and Utils installed inside `udkit` always take precedence over system-wide ones.